poshplum/poshplum/README.md

   }
 ```

-The Card subcomponents like `<Card.Title>` are easily auto-completed from your
+The Card subcomponents like `<Card.StateTag>` are easily auto-completed from your
 Javascript-aware editor, so you can fluently build out your app, one
 auto-completed element at a time.